au-ts/camkes_to_microkit_guide/guide.md

 </system>
 ```

-## Future work on the seL4 Core Platform
+## Future work on Microkit

-The following is a (non-exhaustive) list of indented future additions to seL4CP:
+The following is a (non-exhaustive) list of indented future additions to Microkit:

 * Limited dynamic memory management.
     * There will still be a static amount of memory available, however there plans to allow for having a protection domain temporarily assign a memory region to its virtual address space.
 Note that there is still discussion to be had on this, the details are not finalised.